 Mark has also held sales leadership positions at Lucent Technologies, RadioFrame Networks, Cisco and Comdisco.
 Mark is actively involved at the University of Washington: he is a member of the UW Tyee Board of Advisors and is a founding member of the Advisory Board to the Foster School of Business' Sales Certificate Program.
 Anderson holds a B.A. in Business and Economics from York University in Toronto.

-Lee Klarich brings a strong track record in network security product management to Palo Alto Networks.
-Lee was Director of Product Management for Juniper Networks, where was he responsible for firewall/VPN platforms and software.
+Since early product inception in 2006, Lee Klarich has served as the head of product management at Palo Alto Networks, overseeing the product strategy and roadmap.
+Prior to Palo Alto Networks, he was the director of product management for Juniper Networks, where he was responsible for firewall/VPN platforms and software.
 He joined Juniper Networks through the NetScreen Technologies acquisition, where he managed the same product line.
-Prior to NetScreen Technologies, Lee held various positions at Excite@Home and Packard Bell-NEC.
+Previously, he held various positions at Excite@Home and Packard Bell-NEC.
+He holds a bachelor's degree in engineering from Cornell University.

 Wilson joined Palo Alto Networks in 2006 as part of the company’s founding Engineering team.
 Currently, he heads our Engineering organization in the development of our next series of game-changing enterprise security offerings.
 Previously Wilson held various engineering and management roles at Juniper Networks, NetScreen Technologies and Network Associates, Inc. Wilson holds MS in Computer Science from Penn State University and a BE in Computer Science from Tsinghua University.